codewrite/SpellOutNumber/readme.txt

 Conclusions (so far)
 1. This problem was a lot more complicated than I thought it would be to start with.
 2. The tests seem very simple though (I guess that's a good thing).
+3. The code currently passes all the tests, and I know I can't add new functionality because of this.
+It doesn't particularly feel like it needs refactoring.
+But I know the code as it is won't work for all numbers - so it's a bit of a strange feeling knowing that I can't change it, even though I know it's not "fully working".
+4. How much logic should be in the tests?
+At the moment there is none, but spelling out every test could mean that we end up with lots and lots of tests.
+Is this right?